Skip to Main Content

 Even the best homeowners insurance in Arkansas may not automatically include all the coverage types you need.
 Endorsements are optional add-ons that may help you build a more robust policy.
 Common endorsements and standalone policies you might consider in Arkansas include:

-• Flood insurance: Most standard homeowners insurance policies do not include coverage for flood damage.
+• Flood insurance: Most standard homeowners insurance policies do not include coverage for flood damage, which is critical to know considering that Arkansas is prone to severe flooding events.
 If you live in a flood plain or in any area that is at risk of flooding, you may want to consider augmenting your coverage with a flood insurance policy.
-These are often underwritten by the National Flood Insurance Program (NFIP), but may be available from your regular carrier.
+These are often underwritten by the National Flood Insurance Program (NFIP), but may be available from your regular carrier or private flood insurers.
+If you have a mortgage, your lender might require you to purchase flood insurance coverage.

 • Scheduled personal property coverage: If you own items with an individual value of over $500, such as fine jewelry or electronics, you may not receive the item’s full value after a covered peril.
 Scheduled personal property may ensure the higher-value items’ replacement cost is accounted for in your policy.